trex111/4x4-membrane-driver/README.md

     exec ./4x4.sh &

-press ctrl+x and y and enter to save
+Press ctrl+x and y and enter to save
+Or the .xinitrc file with the code is given just download the file and paste it in the /home/pi/ directory

 # Step 5

-After all restart the system
+After all steps restart the system
-if you did the additional steps open any window which receives keyboard signals and press the keyboard keys if you did everythng right the keys should print the ones they are mapped with
+If you did the additional step , open any window which receives keyboard signals(eg:chromium,text editor) and press the keyboard keys
+If you did everythng right the keys should print the ones they are mapped with